Often in life, experience is the best teacher.

 As mentioned, stress can aggravate your cat's asthma.
 Taking steps to help your cat remain calm as much as possible is important in managing asthma.
 The following are a few options:

-- Provide calming treats such as VetriScience Composure Treats, NutraMax Solliquin Behavioral Supplements, or Vetoquinol Zylkene.
+- Try calming treats.
+We like these treats: VetriScience Composure Treats, NutraMax Solliquin Behavioral Supplements, or Vetoquinol Zylkene.
 You can try putting up to 4 drops of Rescue Remedy on their regular cat treats or food, as needed.
 Because Rescue Remedy is plant-based, be careful to monitor your cat after giving it or if allergy testing came back with any items on the ingredient list that they are allergic to.

 NOTE: There are some people who think that this type of diffuser aggravated their cat's asthma.
 We spoke with a veterinarian at CEVA, the manufacturer, who assured us that those reported cases had other triggers causing the attack, and they felt very comfortable recommending it for cats with asthma.
 But just to be safe, monitor your cat closely when first using.
 Pheromones have great calming effects, so it could be worth a try for your cat.